vinitshahdeo/chhath-puja/README.md

 This is dedicated for all of us far from home in Bengaluru—a bittersweet reminder of devotion, family bonds, the comfort of [Sharda Sinha’s songs](https://youtu.be/6DePUrUWtmE?list=RD6DePUrUWtmE&t=57), and the deep-rooted traditions that bind us.
 Just show up at the Ghat, let the echoes of “[Ugha He Suruj Dev](https://youtu.be/6e6Hp6R5SVU?list=RD6e6Hp6R5SVU&t=47)” feel like home, and savor the taste of Thekua.
 This is where we find our roots and each other, even thousands of miles away.

+**Community Guidelines**:
+- Always verify event details with organizers
+- Respect local customs and venue rules
+- Help maintain accuracy of information
+- Spread joy and devotion in celebrations

+Built with ❤️ for the Chhath Puja community in Bengaluru.

 ## 🚀 Getting Started

 ### Prerequisites